Bothy at Troston

-Bed linen INCLUDED and towels are available to hire.
+Bed linen is INCLUDED.
 The first £20 of electricity INCLUDED with any additional usage payable by meter reading at the end of your stay.
 Heating is by electric storage heaters and wood-burning stove (starter pack INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED for email checking and general web browsing only.
 Water is from a private source.
 A maximum of 2 dogs are welcome at an additional charge (1 large, 2 medium or 2 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).